Q: What is a collective agreement?

 Q: How are negotiations for a collective agreement begun?

-Q: What happens if, during negotiations, YRDSB and D16 OSSTF cannot agree on the terms of a collective agreement?
+Q: What happens if, during negotiations, the parties cannot agree on the terms of a collective agreement?

-A: Either YRDSB or D16 OSSTF may ask the Ontario Minister of Labour to appoint a conciliation officer.
-This officer will then try to help them reach an agreement (See Section 18 of the Labour Relations Act, 1995).
+A: Centrally, either the Union or OPSBA may ask the Ontario Minister of Labour to appoint a conciliation officer.
+This officer will then try to help them reach an agreement.
+Locally either YRDSB or D16 OSSTF may ask for conciliation.

 Q: What is conciliation?

-A: Conciliation is a process by which YRDSB or D16 OSSTF can ask the Ontario Ministry of Labour for help in resolving their differences so that they can reach a collective agreement.
-Either party may apply to the ministry.
+A: Conciliation is a process by which the negotiating parties can ask the Ontario Ministry of Labour for help in resolving their differences so that they can reach a collective agreement.
+Either party may apply to the Ministry of Labour.
 If parties are in negotiations, they must use the government's conciliation services before they can get into a position to engage in a strike or lock-out.

 Q: How do you request the appointment of a conciliation officer?